thalesIII/tabHelper/README.md

 Songbook:
     create + download the book
-        --on view, replace the main area with a recreation of the songbook pdf (added previewPage to state and configured toggling using the buttons) --create a title page,
+        --on view, replace the main area with a recreation of the songbook pdf --create a title page (seperate component?)
-            --and pages for every tab in the songbook programatically --pdf creation and downloading with the other button
+            --and pages for every tab in the songbook programatically (use PreviewPage.jsx) --pdf creation and downloading with the other button

 Spotify: